What's in a weekly box?

-We develop a prices by comparing farmer's market, supermarket conventional & organic and local grocery stores for each crop.
-We aim to be above conventional and below organic supermarket produce, and around with other accredited Farmer's Markets small scale organic farmers and some local organic grocery stores.
+We develop our prices by comparing farmer's market, supermarket conventional & organic and local grocery stores for each crop.
+We aim to be above conventional and below organic supermarket produce, and around other accredited Farmer's Markets small scale organic farmers.
 If you'd like the current price list, feel free to ask.
-We value and rate the quality of the produce we sell and also the farmer's time/energy, and charge accordingly to what we see is also fair.
+We value and rate the quality of our produce and also the farmer's time/energy, and charge accordingly.
+We think it’s great value food.

 What banking/energy/economy is Spoke & Spade responsible for?

-We believe in creating a sustainable & fair economy.
-We bank with Bank Australia, they're carbon neutral and a customer owned bank.
+We want to be part of creating a sustainable & fair economy.
+We bank with Bank Australia - a carbon neutral and a customer owned bank.
 When I eventually pay myself superannuation...
 I am with Australian Ethical Super (anti arms/fossil fuel/exploitive human labour investments).
 We purchase Green energy from Powershop, they're also carbon neutral.
-Otherwise, in everyday spending, the business & I (Sim) personally try to purchase locally, use small business suppliers, sustainable sources and generally use money as a force for good.
+Otherwise, in spending, the business & I (Sim) personally try to purchase locally, use small business suppliers, sustainable sources and generally use money as a force for good - and try as we can.
 It's something we're passionate, excited and hopeful about.
 Woohoo! :)

 What if I don't want an item, can I exchange it for something else?

-No...but I'd encourage you to gift excess to a friendly neighbour.
+Nah...but I'd encourage you to gift excess to a friendly neighbour.
 We may introduce a swap table at pick up for those with food allergies or preference where you can leave items you don't like, and pick up other items from fellow customers (we will offer this if customers ask for this).
-Sorry for this inconvenience but exchanging items for us rapidly becomes messy across harvest, packing, portioning, seeding and refunding... so thanks for understanding and using more creativity.
+Sorry for this inconvenience but exchanging items for us rapidly becomes messy - so thanks for understanding and using more creativity.